prodmodfour/avengers_campaign_player_wiki/backgrounds/the_balanced_one/the_balanced_one.md

 You contain within you both natures.
 Your mind has the capacity for chaos and order.
 Most beings have one thought at a time.
 You have two parallel thoughts at any given moment.
 The Chaotic Thought and the Ordered Thought.
 You can choose to act on either.

 You are the only one of your kind that you know.
-Other werewolves view you with reverance and fear.
+Other werewolves view you with reverence and fear.

 ## Order vs Chaos
 When in either hybrid or wolf form, chaos wolves are black whereas order wolves are white.

 Your fur is black in some parts and white in others.
-The percentage of white vs black fur is determined by the how chaotic or ordered your soul is.
+The percentage of white vs black fur is determined by how chaotic or ordered your soul is.

 You have a number of Chaos Points.
 You have a number of Order Points.